Saint Madeleine Sophie Barat (1779-1865)

 Saint Rose Philippine Duchesne (1769-1852)

-Rose Philippine Duchesne was born in Grenoble, France, on August 29, 1769, into family actively involved in political and commercial life.
+Rose Philippine Duchesne was born in Grenoble, France, on August 29, 1769, into a family actively involved in political and commercial life.
 Educated by the Visitation nuns at Sainte Marie d’en Haut monastery, she was drawn to their life of contemplation.
 She entered the congregation when she was 19, against the wishes of her family.

 The French Revolution soon forced the nuns to leave the monastery, and Philippine returned to her family.
 For 11 years, she risked her freedom and life by nursing prisoners, bringing priests to the faithful, and teaching and feeding poor children.
 At the close of the war, she gained title to Sainte Marie d’en Haut and opened a boarding school.
 In December 1804, she met Madeleine Sophie Barat, who in 1800 had founded the Society of the Sacred Heart.
 Philippine immediately turned over Sainte Marie d’en Haut and entered the Society.